nedelec/preconfig/README.md

 ##Code Snippets

-Any plain python code can be embedded in the file, and functions from the [Random Module](https://docs.python.org/library/random.html) can be used.
+Any plain Python code can be embedded in the file, and functions from the [Random Module](https://docs.python.org/library/random.html) can be used.
-It is possible to use multiple bracketed expressions in the same file, and to define variables in the python environment.
+It is possible to use multiple bracketed expressions in the same file, and to define variables in the Python environment.
 An integer 'n', starting at zero and corresponding to the file being generated is automatically defined.